'It’s Just Unacceptable': Racial Slurs Hurled At Fishermen Near Stuart

 MIAMI (CBSMiami) – A group of men was caught on camera yelling racial slurs and other vulgarity at a group of fishermen near Stuart.

-Shannon Bustamante said last Thursday he was out on the water with some friends who are commercial fishermen.
-Bustamante has a fishing YouTube channel and was getting some footage with them.READ MORE: 'Parents' Bill Of Rights' Advances
+Shannon Bustamante said Thursday Feb.
+25, he was out on the water with some friends who are commercial fishermen.
+Bustamante has a fishing YouTube channel and was getting some footage with them.READ MORE: Deputies: Naples Student, 11, Brought Gun To School, Threatened Classmates

 One of the shipmates was African American, who asked not to be named.